 How to Pay Your Fees

-Beginning mid-July, students can view their fees account on ACORN to see their fee charges and print their invoice.
+Beginning mid-July, you can view your fees account on ACORN to see the fee charges and print your invoice.
 Payments can be made at a bank.

-Students must either make at least the minimum required fee payment to register or defer their fees by September 2.
-Students who do not pay through their bank or officially defer by September 2 will be removed from their courses.
+You must either make at least the minimum required fee payment to register or defer fees by August 30.
+Students who do not pay through their bank or officially defer by August 30 will be removed from their courses.
 For full details and payment instructions, please see the Office of Student Accounts website.

 Program Fee Tuition Costs

 |Fees for Full-time Students||Tuition Costs (estimate)||Incidental Fees (estimate)||Total (estimate)|